YingchaojieFeng/YingchaojieFeng.github.io/_pages/about.md

 # 🔥 News
 - *2023.07*: &nbsp;🎉 Our paper "PromptMagician: Interactive Prompt Engineering for Text-to-Image Creation" is finally accepted by IEEE VIS 2023!
 - *2023.01*: &nbsp;🎉 Our paper "XNLI: Explaining and Diagnosing NLI-based Visual Data Analysis" is finally accepted by IEEE TVCG, 2023!
-- *2021.07*: &nbsp;I presented "iPoet: interactive painting poetry creation with visual multimodal analysis" at ChinaVis 2021 in Wuhan.
+- *2021.07*: &nbsp;📢 I presented "iPoet: interactive painting poetry creation with visual multimodal analysis" at ChinaVis 2021 in Wuhan.

 # 📝 Publications